gigatera-git/Spring/README.md

      : Adding file attaching on BoardCk using MultipartRequest,imgscalr,transaction

   # SnsLogin
-     1) using naver login on your website with scribejava
+     1) naver login on your website with scribejava
-     2) added google login with RestTemplate
+     2) google login with RestTemplate
+     3) kakao login with RestApi